Tag: dark

 It is my four hundredth and fortieth year upon this Earth, and I can no longer recognize my own face.
 I know it in essence.
 I have seen the portraits, done in heavy oils, gnawed by rodents: a slanted brow, eyes narrowed to the dark gleam of an ink-dipped quill, nose curving like an osprey.
 No matter.
 The paintings of the regal man I once could have recognized are the spectre of a memory.
 The creatures that eat away at the crumbling paint are a grotesque parody of the worms that heaved their slippery coils across my undead flesh.

 Perhaps the fourth turn of a century has changed me in ways that the bubbling venom of the leech’s curse could never have.
 I sit sometimes, amid the gossamer thread of cobwebs, strewn like frost, that coat these stone walls.
 I dream, with fantastical, wild notions about what I may look like.
 Possibly I am transfigured into a cracked and wrinkled nightmare, glittering feline eyes peeking out from puckered flesh streaked with bile’s yellow brushstrokes.
 Maybe my features have been warped into a lupine mask, flesh tight against my skull, eyes burning lamplights.
-And perhaps there is no change, and the haughty gaze of that man, once buried in in a coffin whose lid bears the marks of claws rending the rotten wood from the inside, has not moved.
+And perhaps there is no change, and the haughty gaze of that man, once buried in a coffin whose lid bears the marks of claws rending the rotten wood from the inside, has not moved.
 Immutable.
 Alabaster flesh turning aside the scythe of Father Time as a coat of mail would a dagger.
 I would not know.

 All I can do is search the expanse of my pearlescent skin, run my fingers clumsily to feel the bridge of a nose, the curve of an eye-socket, the quivering softness of lips.
 Awkwardly trying to construct one whole image like a blind man clutching at the walls of a cave, palms fumbling along shards of stone.
 The mirror that sits above my bedroom table is as much a prop as the mattress itself.
 Standing before it I see an empty room, a man erased.
 The shadow of silhouette flickers on the carpet, begging to be heard, answered only by an empty glass.